ehmicky/get-node-cli/README.md

 `node >=8.12.0` must already be installed.

-To use this programmatically instead, please check [`get-node`](https://github.com/ehmicky/get-node).
+To use this programmatically (from Node.js) instead, please check [`get-node`](https://github.com/ehmicky/get-node).

 # Usage